gerardramosm89/g-react-redux-boilerplate/README.md

 - redux-promise
 - redux-devtools ready

-## Almost every aspect of a scalable React app is here!
+## and scaling your app from here will be easy!

 Another thing I REALLY like about how I made this is that.